I'm a provider

 Please enter a username and password.

-DESCRIPTIONH-Wave stimulation is a form of electrical stimulation that differs from other forms of electrical stimulation, such as transcutaneous electrical nerve stimulation (TENS), in terms of its wave form.
-While H-wave stimulation may be performed by physicians, physiatrists, chiropractors, or podiatrists, H-wave devices are also available for home use.
-H-wave stimulation has been used for the treatment of pain related to a variety of etiologies, such as diabetic neuropathy, muscle sprains, temporomandibular joint dysfunctions or reflex sympathetic dystrophy.
-H-wave stimulation has also been used to accelerate healing of wounds, such as diabetic ulcers.
+The H-WAVE® stimulator uses a form of electrical stimulation that differs from other forms of electrical stimulation, such as transcutaneous electrical nerve stimulation (TENS), in terms of its wave form.
+While the device may be used by physicians, physiatrists, chiropractors, or podiatrists, it is also available for home use.
+The H-WAVE® stimulation device has been used for the treatment of pain related to a variety of etiologies, such as diabetic neuropathy, muscle sprains, temporomandibular joint dysfunctions or reflex sympathetic dystrophy.
+It has also been used to accelerate healing of wounds, such as diabetic ulcers.

 Uses of the device not cleared by the FDA include, but are not limited to, treatment of diabetic neuropathy and wound healing.

-POLICYH-wave stimulation is considered investigational for all indications, including but not limited to:
+The H-WAVE® stimulation device is considered investigational for all indications.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.